 Gallery: Past winners of the annual Herald-Dispatch Citizen Awards

-It's time to let us know what you think.
-The Herald-Dispatch's annual Citizen Awards program recognizes citizenship, volunteer efforts and accomplishments in business, athletics and the arts.
-And the process starts with your nominations.
+HUNTINGTON -- Each year, The Herald-Dispatch's Citizen Awards program recognizes citizenship, volunteer efforts and accomplishments in business, athletics and the arts.

 YOUR NAME: How we can contact you (telephone number and/or e-mail address).